 Your second grader wouldn't stop interrupting you while you were on a video conference call (which kept lagging).
-Then your grocery delivery got cancelled — and you have no bread, eggs or milk left.
-And, to top it all off, it's pouring rain and you can’t go out for a run simply to get out of the house.
+Then your grocery delivery got canceled — and you have no bread, eggs or milk left.
+And, to top it all off, it's pouring rain right when you were planning to go for a run.
 Let's just say you're fuming.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy